ironstar-io/testcafe-drupal/README.md

 ## Node

 Provides methods for interacting with Drupal node entities.

+Note: The Node class extends the [Field](#field) class so you can access of field methods via Node.

 _{class}_